 No matter what we do with it, today will pass.
 A week will go by.
 A month, a year, a lifetime.
 We can passively waste the time, energy, opportunities, and talents God has given us, or we can make plans to use them.

 You don't have to decide everything at once.
 In fact, by starting with small plans you're able to be more adaptable, changing direction as you see more options.

 Let's say you start saving for a trip to Spain, as did a friend of mine.
 As you learn more about the possibilities, your interest is piqued by the Camino de Santiago, the time-honored pilgrimage to the shrine of St. James the Great in Santiago de Compostela.
 In the case of my friend, his plan gradually expanded to a 45-day odyssey.
 He has spent the last two years in preparation, walking (eventually up to 12 miles per day), stretching, and studying Spanish.
 Today he's in northern Spain, walking the 500-mile French Way with his brother.
 What an unexpected life adventure!

 I started blogging in 2018 with the plan of writing more regularly.
-At that time, I had no idea my blog would develop as it has – with nearly 400 posts and thousands of subscribers, the inspiration for twelve published books!
+At that time, I had no idea my blog would develop as it has – with nearly 400 posts and thousands of subscribers, the inspiration for more than a dozen published books!
 I started small, and step by step have arrived where I am.
 You can do the same.